WithSecureLabs/TheExtendables/README.md

 You can optionally specify `/verbose` for more verbosity in the output.

-You can also specify `/browser` for the taget brower (chrome, edge)
+You can also specify `/browser` for the target browser (Chrome, Edge)

 You can specify `/allUsers` to install for `user` which is the current user or `machine` which installs for all users.